 There are many tour operators in Gangtok who offer various tour packages of North Sikkim in reasonable cost.
-So, its better to book your trip with some tour operators, I also did the same. ( You need to provide your ADHAR/Voter ID with 2 photo for getting permit)
+So, its better to book your tour with some tour operators, I also did the same. ( You need to provide your ADHAR/Voter ID with 2 photo for getting permit)

 Also read: Long itinerary around Gangtok (Sikkim)

-North Sikkim shared trip packages
+North Sikkim shared tour packages

-These shared trips packages of North Sikkim include all transportation, accommodation and all the meals.
+These shared tour packages of North Sikkim include all transportation, accommodation and all the meals.
 I wanted to book the 2nd option, but usually tour operators do not entertain solo travellers as they provide accommodation on twin sharing basis.
 And for solo traveller they have to provide separate accommodation which incur additional cost.

-Normally, this 2 nights 3 days shared trip of North Sikkim cost around Rs.
+Normally, this 2 nights 3 days shared tour of North Sikkim cost around Rs.
 4500-5000/- but because I was going alone on this trip, so it cost me Rs.
 6500/- (after adding the room cost).